Secure the things you love! Even when you’re away!

 10. Neighbourhood Watch

-Neighbourhood watch is a group of community residents who keep a lookout for suspicious activity in their neighbourhood and report it to police.
-Does a neighbourhood watch group exist in your suburb?
-It may be well worth finding out.
+Check if Neighbourhood Watch operates in your suburb.
+Neighbourhood Watch is a group of community residents who keep a lookout for suspicious activity in their neighbourhood and report it to the police.
+It’s also a great idea to ask your neighbours to keep an eye on things whilst you’re away.